skumar-mca/ui-geeks-ext-package-dep/README.md

 2. Launch VS Code.
 3. Launch the command palette by using Ctrl-Shift-P (Windows, Linux) or Cmd-Shift-P (OSX).
 4. Type in Install Extension and select 'Extensions : Install Extensions'.
-5. Type NPM Dependency Report.
+5. Type UI Geeks: Audit Dependencies.
 6. Choose the extension from the drop down.
 7. Reload Visual Studio Code.